Case Studies

 Better control: Role-based access control ensures application resources don’t violate the council’s security or governance boundaries.

-Improved visibility: Governance controls and alerting enforce QLDC policies and standards, providing better visibility to cloud usage and costs across the council’s Azure environment.
+Improved visibility: Governance controls and alerting enforce QLDC policies and standards, providing better visibility of cloud usage and costs across the council’s Azure environment.

 Moving beyond the network: QLDC now has the platform to move or refactor its network drives beyond the corporate firewall, better supporting remote workers and collaboration with external consultants – without creating privacy risks.